 There can also be some administrative fees involved in drafting, printing and posting the letter of demand.

-How might time might be involved?
+How much time might be involved?

 Sending a letter of demand is generally considered to be a quick and simple enforcement option.